The product of simple modules over KLR algebras and quiver Grassmannians: Quiver Hecke algebras

 Let $\lambda\in \KP{\gamma}$ and $\PP_\lambda$ be the indecomposable projective modules associated with $\lambda$.
 One defines \emph{Restriction Functor} by

 \end{Definition}

 \begin{Remark} In~\cite[Section 4.6]{VV} and~\cite[Theorem 3.1]{McN}, the above definition is equivalent to the Induction and Restriction functors given in~\cite[Section 3.1]{KL09}. \end{Remark} We denote by $\Rproj$ the category of the graded projective modules over $R_Q$ and by $K^0(R)$ its Grothendieck group.
-We denote by $\Rfin$ the category of the graded finite dimensional modules over $R_Q$ and denote $\KR$ as its Grothendieck group.
-It is easy to see that $\KR$ is generated by simple module $L(\lambda)$ for all $\lambda\in\KP{\alpha}$.
+We denote by $\Rfin$ the category of the graded finite dimensional modules over $R_Q$ and by $\KR$ its Grothendieck group.
+It can be observed that $\KR$ is generated by simple module $L(\lambda)$ for all $\lambda\in\KP{\alpha}$.